RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 * __bad_response_delay__ is an added wait when an error response is to be returned.
 It is to avoid denial attacks.

+* __busy_suspension_time__ is an interval waited in by a suspended pool before retrying to start MinIO.
+It can tentatively be 1/10 of the minio_awake_duration, if there is no good value.

 * __mux_node_name__ is optional.
 It is used as a host name on which Lens3-Mux is running.
 It needs to be set when a host name that the system returns is not appropriate.